 Please call 603-749-5322 x109 or fill out the form below to inquire.

 If we have space available, we will set up an immediate appointment for you to bring your animal to the shelter.
 If we do not currently have space available, you will either be added to the list or advised when to try again.

 Please do not abandon a pet outside the shelter when we are not open.
 It is unlawful to abandon animals under RSA 644:8.
 Not only is abandonment illegal and very dangerous for the pet, but its chances of being adopted are significantly better if you provide us with the historical and behavioral information we’ll ask of you when you surrender the pet.
 Violators will be prosecuted to the fullest extent of the law.

 Remember, animal abandonment is a preventable crime.
 If you need to surrender an animal, contact PMHS at (603) 749-5322 x109 or via the form below.
 We are here to help.

-Please fill out the form below and we will be in touch shortly to schedule your surrender appointment.
+Please fill out the form below and we will be in touch shortly with further information.